Cincinnati-Design-LAB/architour/src/content/buildings/taft-museum.md

 interior_accessibility: Open Tuesday thru Friday 11-4, Saturday and Sunday 11-5
 architect: Benjamin Latrobe or James Hoban
 original_function: residence
-significance: >-
-  The building is considered one of the finest examples of Federal-style residential architecture.
-Since being donated by the Taft family to the people of Cincinnati as a museum, the home has been decorated and furnished to reflect the style at the time it was originally built.
 historic_status: Listed on NRHP on January 29, 1973.
 unique_features: >-
   The  internal courtyard serves as a focus for the original house and the new